-A Phase I/IIa, First Time in human, open-label dose-escalation study of GSK2636771 in subjects with advanced solid tumors with PTEN deficiency
+Phase I/IIa First Time in Human study of GSK2636771 in subjects with advanced solid tumors

 Trial Purpose and Description

 To be eligible for the main study, your tumor tissue must have a greatly reduced amount of the PTEN protein (that is, it must score negative for this protein by a test).
 The reduced level of this protein is thought to indicate who may benefit most from taking this drug.
 The results of the PTEN test of your tumor tissue must be available before you may be screened for the main part of the study.
 Until the results of the testing are available, screening for the main study will not begin.
 In Part 1, this study will look at how people react to, and how the body uses GSK2636771 at different amounts and at different times.
 The effects of the drug, both good and bad, will be studied.
 Information about how the study drug you get affects your body and your health will be collected through a number of tests and procedures.
 GSK2636771 has never been given to people before.
 It has only been tested in animals and in the laboratory.
 It is investigational because it is not approved by the FDA for doctors to prescribe to patients.

 - 18 Years and older

 A subject will be eligible for inclusion in this study only if all of the following criteria apply:

 - Male or female at least 18 years of age at the time of signing the informed consent form and capable of giving written informed consent, which includes compliance with the requirements and restrictions listed in the consent form;

 - All prior treatment-related toxicities must be National Cancer Institute (NCI) Common Terminology Criteria for Adverse Events (CTCAE), Version 4.0, ≤Grade 1 (except alopecia and Grade 2 anemia if hemoglobin ≥9.0 g/dL) at the time of treatment allocation [NCI-CTCAE, 2009].